steffitan23/cubstart-website/static/media/hw1.14e31b1c02997ca7f28b.md

 ## Requirements for Your Site

-To make sure you get the hang of the basics we covered in lecture, we'll be checking your final site for the following tags and elements
+To make sure you get the hang of the basics we covered in lecture, we'll be checking your final site for the following tags and elements:

 - A **title** tag in the HTML `<head>` → Name your site.
 - At least 2 sets of **div tags** → Organize your website into sections.
 - **Headings** → Let us know what each section is about.
 - **Paragraph** tags → What do you have to say about your site?
+- Bolded, italicized, or underlined text using the appropriate HTML tags.
+- A **list** of anything!
+You can list your top musical artists, the your personal ranking of the best libraries at Cal, etc.
 - An **image** → Spice up your site with some visual elements! 🔥
-    - You can use images from your own computer or from the internet with a url!
-If you need help, feel free to ask any of the course staff.
+    - You can use images from your own computer or from the internet with a url.
+If you need help, make an Ed post!
 - A **link** to a site of your choice → use the `<a>` tags to link your favorite Youtube videos, a Spotify playlist, your social media handles, etc.
-    - You can make text or images into a link!

 ## Viewing Your Site